HomeGuidesAPI ReferenceChangelog

 3. fields - By adding "fields": "ext" to your call, you get back the maximum amount of information with your calculation.

-Now you will review the results returned from your calculation request.
-Let’s say you expected $35,356.29 but the results returned a calculated cost of $36,815.87.
-It’s time to calibrate your calculate call so you can rerun the calculation.
-Below we highlight common issues that can prevent an exact bill match.
-Here are some systematic things to check.
+Review the results returned from your calculation request.
+Let’s say you expected $35,356.29, but the results returned a calculated cost of $36,815.87.
+Calibrate your Calculate call so you can rerun the calculation.
+The sections below highlight common issues that can prevent an exact bill match.

 Double-check you selected the right Tariff.
 Many utilities have tariffs with similar names and tariff codes.
 Between the tariff code, tariff name, and tariff properties, Arcadia provides as much information as possible to help you select the correct tariff.

-Review what Rate Criteria Properties were defaulted - Most commercial and industrial tariffs can vary their pricing either based on the customer’s physical attributes (e.g. the voltage at which the site connects to the grid: connectionType) or optional programs in which the customer has enrolled (e.g. PG&E’s CARE program).
+Review which rate criteria properties were defaulted.
+Most commercial and industrial tariffs can vary their pricing either based on the customer’s physical attributes, such as the voltage at which the site connects to the grid (connectionType), or optional programs in which the customer has enrolled, such as PG&E’s CARE program.
 If you do not specify these settings in your calculation, Arcadia will use the most likely setting for the property.

 To review the rate criteria properties used, take a look at the assumptions section at the bottom of your calculation response.
 This will include all the tariff properties of type rate criteria on the tariff and indicate what values Arcadia defaulted.
 A defaulted tariff property will have an accuracy populated, with a value of less than 100 (typically 80).
 If you find an indicator on the bill that the defaulted value is incorrect, you will need to pass the new value as a propertyInput.
 When the tariff property value is specified as a propertyInput in the request, the tariff property will have an accuracy of 100 in the response.

-Here is a snippet of the assumptions section of a calculation for PG&E’s E-TOU-A (masterTariffId: 3251054):
+Here is a snippet of the assumptions section of a calculation for PG&E’s E-TOU-A (masterTariffId: 3251054).
+This response snippet has been shortened to show the relevant assumptions:

 {